 - Similar to others – additional cleaning; no visitors to our sites; staffing challenges with external labor; contingency plans in place for essential functions; BCP for supply chains.

 - Disinfectants available in the office (at the beginning, before WFH was the main, strongly encouraged solution), extended IT support in order to move all necessary equipment home as a measure to provide the most comfortable conditions for employees while working from home.
-In factories: adjusting shifts, cafeteria access etc. to increase safety of crucial production line employees.
+In factories: adjusting shifts, cafeteria access, etc. to increase the safety of crucial production line employees.

 Peeriosity members are able to directly connect with leading peers on any issue, even ones that are completely new, where the impact on their Shared Services organizations and across their companies are significant and urgent.
 Soon after the crisis became a priority for all of us, Peeriosity members were sharing ideas and discussing approaches for responding to the COVID-19 pandemic.

 Results of a recent poll on the topic suggest that all member companies are impacted, with all choosing to restrict travel and implement work-from-home solutions wherever possible.
 For employees who are not able to work from home because of the nature of their responsibilities, many are implementing social distancing recommendations to control the spread of the virus.

 How has your company responded to the COVID-19 pandemic?
 How valuable was your business continuity plan for helping navigate the possible solutions for how to respond?
 What issues or challenges are you still facing?

 Who are your peers and how are you collaborating with them?